terje/simctl.nvim/README.md

-  devicePicker = true, -- show the device picker if no deviceId is supplied appPicker = true, -- show the app picker if no appId is supplied defaultToBootedDevice = false, -- default to booted device if no deviceId is supplied })
+  devicePicker = true, -- show the device picker if no deviceId is supplied appPicker = true, -- show the app picker if no appId is supplied defaultToBootedDevice = false, -- default to booted device if no deviceId is supplied openSimulatorApp = true, -- open Simulator.app when booting a device, otherwise the device will run headless })
 ```